umanitoba-cssa/constitution/Constitution.md

 The name of the student club shall be Computer Science Students’ Association, also known as the CSSA.

 ## Article 1b: Purpose
-The CSSA represents the computer science student body to the Department of Computer Science and Faculty of Science, providing advocacy, support and community.
+The CSSA represents the CS student body to the Computer Science Department and Faculty of Science, providing advocacy, support and community.

 ## Article 1c: Club Status - Open
 CSSA’s Club Status is Open.